 - Eat one hour prior to training and the same after.

-- Stick to the basics: squats, bench-press etc.
+- Stick to the basics: squats, bench press, etc.

-In the first section we discussed traits that judges look for, we also learned that no matter your body type, be it, ectomorph, mesomorph or endomorph, it is possible to develop the X-Form.
+In the first section we discussed traits that judges look for, we also learned that no matter your body type, be it, ectomorph, mesomorph or endomorph, it is possible to develop the X-Frame.
 If you haven’t read that, click here.

 In part 2, we look at the mass factor, how to balance your physique, muscle appearance and projection.